Good Roads Movement: 20th century

 At the turn of the twentieth century, interest in the bicycle began to wane in the face of increasing interest in automobiles.
 Subsequently, other groups took the lead in the road lobby.
 As the automobile was developed and gained momentum, organizations developed such cross-county projects as the coast-to-coast east–west Lincoln Highway in 1913, headed by auto parts and auto racing magnate Carl G. Fisher, and later his north–south Dixie Highway in 1915, which extended from Canada to Miami, Florida.

 The movement gained national prominence when President Woodrow Wilson signed the Federal Aid Road Act of 1916 on July 11, 1916.
 In that year, the Buffalo Steam Roller Company of Buffalo, New York, and the Kelly-Springfield Company of Springfield, Ohio, merged to form the Buffalo-Springfield Company, which became the leader in the American compaction industry.
 Buffalo-Springfield enabled America to embark on a truly national highway construction campaign that continued into the 1920s.

+Following World War One the US Government invigorated the movement by conducting a series of highly publicized Transcontinental Motor Convoys and distributing large numbers of war surplus trucks and motor vehicles to states and municipalities for road construction on the justification that improved roads were vital for national defense.
+Official observers assigned to the first 1919 Motor Transport Corps convoy included future U.S. President Lieutenant Colonel Dwight D. Eisenhower.